tessgi/TessGiWebsite/content/pages/the-mission/objectives.md

 ## Science operations

 TESS began regular science operations on July 25, 2018.
 In the 2-year [prime mission](primary.html), TESS monitored over 200,000 main-sequence dwarf stars with four wide-field optical CCD cameras to detect periodic drops in brightness caused by planetary transits.
-Photometry of these pre-selected targets is recorded every 2 minutes.
-TESS also obtains full-frame images (FFIs) of the entire, four camera field-of-view (24 x 96 degrees) at a cadence of 30 minutes to facilitate additional science, see the [data products page](data-products.html)
+Photometry of these pre-selected targets was recorded every 2 minutes.
+TESS also obtained full-frame images (FFIs) of the entire, four camera field-of-view (24 x 96 degrees) at a cadence of 30 minutes to facilitate additional science, see the [data products page](data-products.html)

-TESS was approved for an [extended mission](extended.html) that started in July 2020.
-In the extended mission TESS has changed focus to become a community science mission.
-A new 20-second cadence data mode has been introduced, and the FFI cadence has changed to 10-minutes.
+In July of 2020 TESS entered into its [first extended mission](extended.html) that started.
+In this extension the TESS mission changed to become a more community focused science mission.
+A new 20-second cadence data mode was introduced, and the FFI cadence changed from 30-minutes to 10-minutes.

+TESS is expected to enter into its [second extension](second-extended.html) of the mission in September, 2022.

 <br/>
 <img class="img-responsive" style="max-width:80%;" src="images/mission/tess_first_light_quarter.jpg">